Smiles and Dating in Korea (1) | Eating Kimchi and Nodding Politely

-We passed by a sushi bar and I asked if he wouldn’t mind checking it out with me.
-I had at least enough in my pocket to get the cheapest thing on the menu.
+We passed a sushi bar, and I asked if he wouldn't mind checking it out with me.
+I had at least enough money in my pocket to get the cheapest thing on the menu.
 He said okay and offered to pay.
 I accepted hesitantly after he insisted, and we got two seats on the bar in the small, but bright and nicely decorated restaurant.
 We sat near the soju cooler.
 The scentless Korean vodka was well stocked.

 She laughed, "Nooo.
 I don't think so."

 "I saw you on the punching bag earlier.
 I'm sure you could beat me up if you wanted to."

 She laughed again, and we weaved in and out of conversation for the next hour while learning how to cave in someone's chest with a knee kick.

 I got her phone number, and we met for coffee a few days later.
 I was surprised to find her genuinely interesting, although she still had the problems that had calcified in my mind months before as typical, Korean-woman traits: most sarcasm was lost on her; she liked things that had a childish cuteness to them; she thought she was fat.
 I told her she was being ridiculous, and that she was pretty.
 I wasn’t lying, and she smiled.
 I told her that her weight gave her a nice shape.
 I wasn’t lying, and she lowered her head coyly.

 I gawked at her shape as she walked to the bathroom and felt confident things were going in the right direction.

 On our second date, we met near the gym and talked for about two hours while walking along a stream.
 Susie had just returned from a ten-month stay in Canada.
 She was there with an international language program that was supposed to help her sharpen her English skills.
 She was pretty fluent and liked practicing with me.

 As we talked, she asked if I ever smoked marijuana.
 I told her the answer, which made me ask her.
 She didn’t answer, which made me smile.
 My smile made her laugh.
 Her laugh made my day.